ban jelacic square - one day in zagreb itinerary cover

 ZET network has 14 tram lines and over 140 bus lines linking virtually every part of the city.

 There is a wide variety of tickets and fares for Zagreb public transport.
-From 4kn 30-minute to a multiple-day pass ticket.
+From 30-minute to a multiple-day pass ticket.
 Check out all the fares here, and pick the one that works best for you.

-Is there an Uber in Zagreb?
+Is There Uber in Zagreb?

 In the unlikely case that you need a taxi, they are the cheapest option!
 Especially if you need transport from the airport, as taxis around the airport are notorious for being overpriced.

-There is no shortage of budget-friendly accommodation in Zagreb.
+If you’re backpacking Zagreb, there is no shortage of budget-friendly accommodation in Zagreb.

-The best area of Zagreb to stay as a backpacker is the city centre.
-Most hostels are in the city centre, and as long as you’re within 2 km of Ban Jelačić square, you are in the walking zone.
+Most hostels are in the city center, and as long as you’re within 2 km of Ban Jelačić Square, you are in the walking zone.

 A bed in a hostel dorm room will cost you on average 15-20€.